 Both are popular choices in the market; let us discuss some of the significant difference:

-- AutoCAD is a tool that is primarily used to draft and design 2D designs and print those designs on paper for use on the field, whereas SketchUp is a 3D modeling tool that helps you design models based on how they would look in the real life.
+- AutoCAD is a tool that is primarily used to draft and design 2D designs and print those designs on paper for use in the field, whereas SketchUp is a 3D modeling tool that helps you design models based on how they would look in real life.

 - AutoCAD has many features and plugins available so that you may customize the designs precisely as per your needs.
 This makes learning AutoCAD a time-taking task.
 On the other hand, SketchUp has a simpler interface and can be learned relatively fast.

 - AutoCAD does not import many different file types for editing and integration, while SketchUp is less adamant about it.
 AutoCAD can only import .dwg files, while SketchUp can also load 3DS files, which is a popular format.

 - AutoCAD is comparatively better than SketchUp when it comes to rendering the details.
 Models in AutoCAD can effectively replicate shadows under various lighting conditions.
 Designs in SketchUp are not as detailed compared to AutoCAD, and one can tell looking at the design it is software work.

 - AutoCAD has developed twelve extensions for discipline-specific applications.
 SketchUp does not offer a different vertical for different applications.

 - AutoCAD monthly subscription plans start from INR 10,000.
 Sketchup is available as free software with two paid plans; one plan with INR 8500 per month.
 SketchUp can also be purchased for a lifetime license for approx. INR 50,000.

 - AutoCAD has no official library to which different users can upload and share their designs.
 SketchUp has a huge library under the name of 3D Warehouse, which involves thousands of users who regularly upload and download different designs directly from the portal.